Meet Brian Alston-Carter. You’ll want to remember his name

-“I need to have a conversation with you,” said Sumter County sheriff William Okla Farmer Jr. to Brian Alston-Carter, a candidate for the South Carolina House of Representatives, at a 2014 campaign event.
+“I need to have a conversation with you,” said Lee County sheriff Daniel Simon to Brian Alston-Carter, a candidate for the South Carolina House of Representatives, at a 2014 campaign event.
 “I need you to ride with me to see something.”

-Farmer provided Alston-Carter with a police escort as the pair drove about five miles on Martin Luther King Jr. Memorial Highway to one of Alston-Carter’s campaign posters.
+Simon provided Alston-Carter with a police escort as the pair drove about five miles on Martin Luther King Jr. Memorial Highway to one of Alston-Carter’s campaign posters.
 A shotgun had blown a picture of his face off the sign.

 “I’m not a fearful person, so it didn’t scare me,” he said.
 “If anything, it motivated me more.”